dreadflopp/dreads_modlist_patches/README.md

 #### [Tavern AI fix](http://www.nexusmods.com/skyrimspecialedition/mods/23107)

 ## Gameplay - Camping & Survival
+The user can choose to use the offical Creation Club Survival Mode or the minimalistic mod The Frozen North.

 #### [Camping Lite (Special Edition)](https://www.nexusmods.com/skyrimspecialedition/mods/2370)
 >
 #### [The Frozen North - Minimalistic survival overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33068)
+Do not use this mod if you use Creation Club Survival Mode.

 Install the main file *The Frozen North*.

 To activate the mod in game, go into Skyrims settings menu, choose gameplay and make sure Survival Mode is ticked.
 If Survival Mode is missing, follow these instructions to remove the esl-tag from the Frozen North plugin: